jornada-im/documentation/docs/chap-website-and-comm.md

 ### Partner data

 This is in development on the staging website.
 It will list data held at repositories other than EDI.

+In development, there is an instance of the Zotero-JavaScript-Search-Client tool running at [https://lter.jornada.nmsu.edu/Zotero-JavaScript-Search-Client/complete_jrndata.html](https://lter.jornada.nmsu.edu/Zotero-JavaScript-Search-Client/complete_jrndata.html) that can be i-framed in when ready.

 ### Spatial data